-Trump on preventing mass shootings: 'we're going to get it done'
+Trump on preventing mass shootings: 'We're going to get it done'

 Under current federal law, licensed firearm dealers cannot sell handguns to people under 21 and cannot sell long guns to people under 18, according to the Giffords Law Center, which tracks gun laws and advocates for more restrictions.
 Some states already impose laws with tighter minimum age requirements.

-The NRA quickly rejected any talk of raising the age for buying long guns to 21.
+The National Rifle Association quickly rejected any talk of raising the age for buying long guns to 21.

 "Legislative proposals that prevent law-abiding adults aged 18-20 years old from acquiring rifles and shotguns effectively prohibits them for purchasing any firearm, thus depriving them of their constitutional right to self-protection," the group said in a statement.